 beat-jet-lag

-How To Beat Jet Lag From England To Australia In 8 Steps
+How To Get Over Jet Lag From England To Australia In 10 Steps

-After flying all over the world, I’ve finally cracked it… I’ve learnt how to beat jet lag from England to Australia!
+After flying all over the world, I’ve finally cracked it… I’ve learnt how to get over jet lag from England to Australia!

 You might know that you’re more likely to get away without getting jet lag when you fly from Australia to England but coming back is usually a nightmare.
-It’s taken me usually about a week to get over it, but this time I did a few things differently and I didn’t get any jet lag at all when arriving into both London and back into Sydney.
+It normally takes me about a week to get over it, but this time I did a few things differently.
+I didn’t get any jet lag when flying into London and then back into Sydney.

-This post is also great if you’re wondering how to sleep on a plane as well because I basically slept the entire way!
+This post is also great if you’re wondering how to fall asleep on a plane as well because I don’t mean to brag, but I basically slept the entire way!

 Here’s how you can avoid jet lag when flying between England and Australia.